 The video was prepared by Leah Lemieux, author of the book Rekindling the Waters, and Lori Marino, Ph.D., neuroscientist at Emory University, who has studied dolphins and whales for over twenty years.

 …..Continue Reading for details on orca families that have been torn apart→

 This will be a short post from The Orca Project.
 The centerpiece of the subject matter is shown in the short video below.

 We believe “A Better Way to See Orcas” is a pivotal piece of documentation clearly informing people who may have not been aware that these intelligent beings belong in the wild, and not on display in a sensory deprived pool working for their food.

 We at The Orca Project apologize that this video is no longer available.
-Due to threats of copyright infringement from another “orca advocacy organization”, we have removed this important and compelling video.
+Due to possible copyright infringement of some footage, we regretfully have removed this important and compelling video.

 …..Continue Reading →